oddsdk/odd-devtools/README.md

 Select "Load unpacked".
 Find the directory with the built Chrome extension and select it.

-Open a web app that is using Webnative with `debug` set to `true`.
-In the devtools, select the Webnative panel.
-The devtools will attempt to connect to Webnative when the panel is shown.
-It will attempt to disconnect when another panel is shown or the devtools are closed.
+Open a web app that is using ODD SDK with `debug` set to `true`.
+In the devtools, select the ODD SDK panel.
+The devtools will connect to ODD SDK when the panel is shown and on page reloads.

-The extension will listen for `data` messages after the extension has successfully connected with Webnative.
+The extension will listen for `data` messages after the extension has successfully connected with the ODD SDK.

 ### Firefox